junchaoshi/sports1.1/README.md

     - Example use 1:

-    The user wishes to map a single fasta file against rat reference genome to get the mapping genome annotation only.
+    The user wants to map a single fasta file against rat reference genome to get the mapping genome annotation only.
 (No output figures)

     Type following command in terminal: